Become a Pilot

 Ground School Dates

-The next private pilot ground school is scheduled to start in January 6th 2020 (Currently the start date for this class has been postponed due to a lack of confirmed enrollment.
-If you are interested in signing up for the class please send us an email and so that we can confirm this class as soon as possible).
+Currently no start date due to COVID Restrictions.
+In the meanwhile, Ground School can be performed ONLINE, please contact us for futher Information.
 Class will take place on Mondays and Wednesdays from 1800 - 2100 on Vogelweh BLDG 2775.
 Classes that fall on a US Federal Holiday will be tentatively scheduled to take place the Friday following the holiday.

 The ground school is a nine week class.
 Classes meet two times per week for three hours of instruction at each meeting (an hour consists of 50 minutes of instruction and a 10 minute break).
 The class provides a minimum of 40 hours of presented material including 2.5 hours for issuing stage exams and a final exam.